 As they get more used to the "stay game," increase the amount of time you're gone.
 Then use an outside door, but not the same one you go out every day.
 Make sure your dog is relaxed before you leave.

 Only you can tell if your dog is ready to be left alone for longer periods.
 Don't rush things.
 Give them a stuffed treat when you've built up to 10 seconds or so apart.
 Always act calm when you leave and when you return.

 Gradually build up the time until you can leave the house for a few minutes.
 Then stay away for longer and longer periods.

 For All Dogs

 Make sure your pet gets lots of exercise every day.
 A tired, happy dog will be less stressed when you leave.
 It's also key that you challenge your pet's mind.
 Play training games and fetch.
 Use interactive puzzles.
-Work his mind as well as his body.
-That will keep him busy, happy, and too tired to be anxious while you're gone.
+Work their mind as well as their body.
+That will keep them busy, happy, and too tired to be anxious while you're gone.